-The musical cast of characters is rounded out by Duncan Moore, drummer, Rob Whitlock, upright bass player, Hugo Suarez on piano, and Martha Lippi, cellist on the cinematic piece.
+The musical cast of characters is rounded out by Duncan Moore, drummer, Rob Thorsen, upright bass player, Hugo Suarez on piano, and Martha Lippi, cellist on the cinematic piece.

 Mike Harris recorded and mixed the project at Studio West in San Diego.